jronallo/jronallo.github.com/source/_posts/2012-01-22-solving-the-item-level-problem-on-the-web.markdown

 Digital Collections Services Using Web Crawls
 ---------------------------------------------

-Digital libraries have attempted various aggregations of the content that they already make accessible on the open web.
+Digital libraries have attempted to provide various aggregations of their content.
+Usually the participants in the aggregation already make that content accessible on the open web.
 The approaches to aggregating content that have been taken in the past have relied on hosting institutions to provide their metadata in new ways and support additional infrastructure and workflows.
 An alternative approach to creating aggregations is to perform targeted crawls